 Scroll to learn more

-Hand tracking is an amazing piece of technology allowing a transparent interface with the mixed reality world.
+Hand tracking is an amazing piece of technology that provides a transparent interface with the mixed reality world.
 Users respond naturally while using hand tracking,

 and it has the potential to create amazing user experiences throughout a variety of extended reality applications.

-One of the current challenges of hand tracking is how to translate an analogic input (the hands) into a logical one interpreted by your software.
-Bonus points if it works seamlessly and without any learning curve for 90 % of the population with a satisfactory experience.
+One of the current challenges of hand tracking is how to translate an analogic input (the hands) into a logical input that can be interpreted by your software.
+Bonus points if it works seamlessly and without any learning curve for 90% of the population, offering them a satisfactory experience.

 How to achieve that?

-Humans already know how to use hands proficiently; the trick is to generate a software layer that allows users to use their hands in XR in the most natural manner without adding useless frustration.
+Humans already know how to use hands proficiently; the trick is to generate a software layer that allows users to use their hands in various virtual environments in the most natural manner without adding useless frustration.

-To achieve that, we took inspiration from the science of objects manipulation in humans: Haptics.
+To achieve that, we took inspiration from the science of human object manipulation: Haptics.